 We must be careful not to read too much into the decision.
-Cases should be viewed on their individual merits and in Mussell v Patience the fact that the administration had been continuing for more than 20 years and had involved extensive litigation is likley to have been a key factor in the judge's decision.
+Cases should be viewed on their individual merits and in Mussell v Patience the fact that the administration had been continuing for more than 20 years and had involved extensive litigation is likely to have been a key factor in the judge's decision.
 The judge also referred to the fact that the amount of detail that solicitors are required to provide a client in relation to their charges has changed considerably over the last few years.
 Had the invoices been more recent then the outcome may well have been different.

 It is also important to remember that where the sum in dispute relates to Solicitors charges then the detailed assessment procedure can also be called into play.

-Nevertheless critics will feel that the court's decision fails to offer reasonable protection to beneficiaries who wish to object to executors charges, especially in view of the fact that they, and not the executors, are ultimately resposible for footing the bill.
+Nevertheless critics will feel that the court's decision fails to offer reasonable protection to beneficiaries who wish to object to executors charges, especially in view of the fact that they, and not the executors, are ultimately responsible for footing the bill.

 If you are involved is a dispute over executors charges and require legal assistance then give us a call on 0808 139 1599 or send an email with brief details to firstname.lastname@example.org